 DJPC Board of Directors

-Preston Enright, was born in Philadelphia, where he attended a Quaker elementary school, and lived subsequently in Omaha and Fort Collins, where he attended Colorado State.
+Preston Enright, was born in Philadelphia, where he attended a Quaker elementary school, and lived subsequently in Omaha and Fort Collins, where he attended Colorado State University.
 During a year off, he worked as landscaper and met a veteran of the Salvadoran military who told Preston of the massacres and human rights violations of the US-backed regime.
-Preston’s interest in US empire had been awakened, and on his return to CSU, he saw a talk by Noam Chomsky, and things haven’t been the same since.
-He subsequently worked with the Committee for Peace and Justin in Latin America and went to Nicaragua on a cultural exchange with a Boulder-based solidarity group, “Los Pipitos.”
-He has continued travel in Latin America, and he has politics has evolved to focus on grassroots media, including a YouTube channel called The Public Mind of Denver, and a program of leftist lectures on Denver’s community access television station, working with David Barsamian of Alternative Radio.
-For fun, he rides his bike, hands out copies of Yes!
-Magazine, and volunteers his time representing DJPC at community fairs, tabling and meeting people to educate them about DJPC and the causes DJPC defends.
+He subsequently worked with the DJPC in Latin America and went to Nicaragua on a cultural exchange with a Boulder-based solidarity group, “Los Pipitos.”
+He has continued travel in Latin America, and he focus on grassroots media, including a YouTube channel called The Public Mind of Denver, and a program of leftist lectures on Denver’s community access television station, working with David Barsamian of Alternative Radio.
+Preston believes that being part of the DJPC offers an opportunity to learn about human rights and foreign policy issues in Latin America, and to work with others to cultivate understanding and support other peace and justice efforts.
+He has been a board member since 2016.
+He actively represents DJPC at community fairs and performs a range of activities including outreach and fundraising.
+Social media and tabling are special interests of his.
+For fun, Preston rides his bike, practices yoga and cloud watching and hands out copies of Yes!
+Magazine.